Veda2125/myntra-beauty-product-analysis/README.md

 # Myntra Beauty Products - Power BI Dashboard

 ## Overview
-This project provides a comprehensive analysis of Myntra's beauty products, including insights on pricing, reviews, brands, demographics, and product attributes.
-The dashboard is designed to help users explore trends and gain key business insights through interactive filters and visualizations.
+This dashboard provides a comprehensive analysis of Myntra's beauty products, including metrics on pricing, reviews, brands, demographics, and product attributes.
+It is structured to help users navigate key insights through interactive filters and visualizations.

 ---